 A stunned expression was drawn on my face.
 The sender was César Blanco Arias, a great friend and companion in my endless days of bicheo .
 We had previously stayed in that area, with the fortune that as soon as it reached the exotic and carnivorous invader, it was a real banquet.
 When we meet, we comment on what happened.
 I was sure if we waited a little longer I would sit at the table again.
 And he was right.

 Ten minutes later, a dark shadow walked steadily toward the carrion.
 Automatically, Caesar and I fell silent so as not to disturb the diner.
 With his fine nose, the mink was blowing in the air in search of suspected enemies.
-When he finally had to consider that there were no Moors on the coast, he began to pluck the piece and to feed on its soft parts, mainly the belly.
+When he finally had to consider that there were no Moors on the coast, he began to pluck the piece and to feed on its soft parts, especially the belly.
 I remember perfectly the sound of the feathers separating from the skin to teeth ...
 The scene was awe-inspiring, typical of a National Geographic documentary.

 With all the menu for him alone, our friend would soon be satisfied ...
 Approximately twenty minutes later, the show was over.